logo

 what is it?A unique number issued on EDPMS when an exporter generates eBRC with their bank but has received export collection in their other bank account A document issued s on bank’s stationery as proof of receiving international payments.
 However, since 2016, banks issue FIRA for export-related payments.
 FIRC is now only issued for specific transactions like FDI or FII.eBRC confirms that an exporter has received foreign funds and ties them to the specific goods or services sold.
 While FIRA/FIRC confirms the receipt of export payments, eBRC goes a step further by linking the payment to the actual goods or services exported.

-Who is it for?Applicable for all goods exports and software exportrs covered under SOFTEXApplicable for all kinds of exporters Applicable for all goods exports and software exportrs covered under SOFTEX
+Who is it for?Applicable for all goods exports and software exportrs covered under SOFTEXApplicable for all kinds of exporters Applicable for all goods exports and software exports covered under SOFTEX

 Why is it needed?For EDPMS closure, generating eBRCImportant for claiming GST refund, EDPMS closure, generating eBRC Important for claiming benefits under various export schemes by the government